RLJ Entertainment: History

-Founded in 1981 as a public company known as Image Entertainment, Image began as a distributor of LaserDiscs, whose sound and picture quality surpassed that of VHS and Beta, the dominant tape formats of the time.
+Founded in 1981, Image Entertainment began as a distributor of LaserDiscs, whose sound and picture quality surpassed that of VHS and Beta, the dominant tape formats of the time.
+In its earlier years, the company originally distributed X-rated titles in addition to mainstream titles.
 Image successfully secured exclusive output deals with major studios such as Universal Studios, 20th Century Fox, Orion Pictures, and The Walt Disney Company, and grew to become the dominant distributor of the format.
+The company traded on the Nasdaq stock exchange under the symbol "DISK".

 In August 1994, Image entered the CD-ROM market, releasing movies on the CD-ROM format.

 As the 1990s came to a close and Laserdiscs gave way to DVDs, Image re-focused on the fledgling format that quickly came to dominate the home video marketplace.
 While studios were busy managing the transition from VHS to DVD, Image began to acquire DVD rights to long-form music concert programs, television programming, foreign films and a broad array of special interest programming from GRB Entertainment, 20th Television/Foxstar Productions, Orion Pictures, Playboy Home Entertainment and Universal Pictures, all of which were being ignored by the major studios and music labels.

 In 2005, Image signed a distribution deal with Bandai Visual to distribute select anime titles under the Honneamise label.
 The deal ended in March 2007, when Bandai Visual switched over to Geneon USA.

 Image continued to work with its long-term partner, Criterion Collection, as well as hundreds of independent content producers and rights holders to bring products to the marketplace.
-By the 10th anniversary of the DVD, Image has once again established itself as a dominant distributor of independently produced programs.
 In 2008, Image began to expand its release schedule to include feature films.

 On August 31, 2010, Sony Pictures Home Entertainment partnered with Image Entertainment in a multi-year agreement, marketing and distributing some DVDs and Blu-rays by Image.
 Image retains its own sales and marketing.
 The deal was expired in April 2012, when Mill Creek Entertainment agreed to release the most of Sony Pictures libraries.
 On April 27, 2011, Image Entertainment made a long-term agreement with Lakeshore Entertainment to distribute their film library on home media.
 This also gave them access to the New World Pictures library which Lakeshore acquired in 1996, with many of the titles not issued on Blu-ray at the time.

-On April 2, 2012, it was announced that RLJ Acquisition, Inc. had entered into an agreement to acquire Image Entertainment as well as Acorn Media and plan to merge the two companies.
+On April 2, 2012, it was announced that RLJ Acquisition, Inc. had entered into an agreement to acquire Image Entertainment as well as Acorn Media and planned to merge the two companies.
 The two companies operate under the banner "RLJ Entertainment".
 The company was then renamed RLJ Entertainment.
 In 2014, RLJ acquired British media distributor Acorn Media UK, this deal also included 64% in Agatha Christie Limited.